-Undergraduate Teacher Licensure

-The Teacher Education Council recommends for teacher licensure all graduates of Catawba College who meet the requirements established by the College and approved by the North Carolina State Board of Education.
+Undergraduate Teacher Licensure - The Teacher Education Council recommends for teacher licensure all graduates of Catawba College who meet the requirements established by the College and approved by the North Carolina State Board of Education.
 (Persons who have not completed the approved program at Catawba College will be recommended for licensure by the Department of Teacher Education upon completion of equivalent requirements.)
 All persons seeking licensure should confer with the Chair of the Department.
-NOTE: All elementary education students must complete an American history course and a literature course.